motivated-coder/accounts/README.md

 ## Project Details
 In this project there are 3 different microservices interacting with each other.
-Different Technologies are being used in this project like apgateway, eurekaserver, configserver, Docker, Kubernetes, kafka, openfeign, spring security using keycloak Authorization server etc.
+Different Technologies are being used in this project like apigateway, eurekaserver, configserver, Docker, Kubernetes, kafka, openfeign, spring security using keycloak Authorization server etc.
 ## Maven Commands used in the course

 |     Maven Command       |     Description          |